A Study of Persuasion Success Among Content Creators on Short Video Platforms: A Case Study of Douyin

 Abstract

-Background and Aim: The rapid rise of short video platforms, particularly Douyin (TikTok), has transformed digital media consumption and commerce in China, with Generation Z (ages 18–24) emerging as key drivers of its economy.
-Despite the growing influence of top content creators, existing research lacks a systematic analysis of their persuasive strategies.
-This study investigates how leading Douyin creators synergize Aristotle’s Modes of Persuasion (Ethos, Pathos, Logos) and Acting Style Theory (Movement, Diction, Emotion) to shape audience psychology and consumer behavior.
+Background and Aim: The rapid growth of short video platforms, particularly Douyin, has transformed digital media consumption and online commerce in China.
+Generation Z consumers, especially those aged 18–24, have become major contributors to the platform economy and live-stream marketing ecosystem.
+Despite the increasing influence of leading content creators, limited research has systematically examined the persuasive strategies underlying their success.
+This study investigates how top Douyin creators integrate Aristotle’s Modes of Persuasion—Ethos, Pathos, and Logos—with Acting Style Theory, including movement, diction, and emotion, to influence audience psychology and consumer behavior.

-Materials and Methods: A qualitative case analysis was conducted on the top five creators from Douyin’s 2024 live-stream sales rankings: Time with Yuhui, Jia Nailiang, Xinjiang Hetian Jade Lao Zheng, Cai Lei Breaking Ice Relay Station, and Luo Ge.
-Data included video content, live-stream clips, user comments, likes, and shares supplemented by media reports and academic studies.
-Thematic analysis categorized findings using the dual frameworks of persuasive modes and performance styles.
+Materials and Methods: This study employed a qualitative case analysis approach focusing on the top five creators from Douyin’s 2024 live-stream sales rankings: Dong Yuhui, Jia Nailiang, Xinjiang Hetian Jade Lao Zheng, Cai Lei Breaking Ice Relay Station, and Luo Ge.
+Data sources included live-stream videos, short video content, user comments, likes, shares, media reports, and related academic literature.
+Thematic analysis was conducted using the combined frameworks of Aristotle’s persuasive modes and Acting Style Theory to identify patterns in communication and audience engagement strategies.

 Article Details